-Russell is a small historic town that cannot cope with a large influx of passengers at once, so it is not possible for all ship's passengers to tender direct to there.
-Tendering into Russell is typically only done from smaller vessels occupying #3 Anchorage.
-Individual tenders can proceed direct to Russell from any anchorage in the case, for instance, of a shore excursion party.
-The tender route into Russell is relatively simple however be aware that the wharf, like Paihia, is a non ISPS compliant facility and is used by commercial transport operators, recreational boats and is also accessible by the public from the shore side.
+Russell is a small historic town that cannot cope with a large influx of passengers at once, so it is not possible for all ships passengers to tender direct to Russell.
+Tendering into Russel is typically only done from smaller vessels occupying #3 Anchorage.
+Individual tenders can proceed direct to Russell from any anchorage in the case for instance of a shore excursion party.
+The tender route into Russel is relatively simple however be aware that the wharf, like Paihia, is a non-ISPS compliant facility and is used by commercial transport operators, recreational boats and is also accessible by the public from the shore side.
 This can make the wharf and approaches very busy.
 The northern side of Russell wharf is reserved for use by commercial operators only.
 The pontoon to the south is free for use by ships tenders, public and recreational traffic.

 The main points to note when approaching the tender berths are that there are yacht moorings either side of the approach to the wharf.
-There is a clear channel between the moored vessels to access the wharf however care needs to be exercised to ensure that tenders keep their wakes to minimum, if necessary stopping completely to allow the wake to dissipate before proceeding past the moorings.
-Yellow buoys demark the 5 knot zone on approaching the wharf and tender skippers are to ensure that they are proceeding at or below 5 knots on the inshore side of these buoys.
+There is a clear channel between the moored vessels to access the wharf however care needs to be exercised to ensure that tenders keep their wakes to minimum, and if necessary, stopping completely to allow the wake to dissipate before proceeding past the moorings.
+Yellow buoys demark the 5-knot zone on approaching the wharf and tender skippers are to ensure that they are proceeding at or below 5 knots on the inshore side of these buoys.

-A vigilant lookout is to be kept and care taken for both for commercial and recreational traffic, small craft such as paddle boards and kayaks as well as swimmers near the wharf.
+A vigilant lookout must be kept, and care taken for both for commercial and recreational traffic, small craft such as paddle boards and kayaks as well as swimmers near the wharf.
 A regular ferry service runs between Russell and Paihia.